AnderbergE/monkeyworld/README.md

 ## Run ##
 After building, the uncompiled version (build alternative 1) can be run by running `build_uncompiled/index.html` in a HTML5 compatible web browser.
 The compiled version (build alternative 2) is run by using `build/index.html` in the same way.

+## Unit Tests ##
+To run unit tests, build the project using `ant make_test`.
+This will create `test/index.html`, which runs the unit tests.
+The tests are written in `test/monkeyworld-qunit.js`.